awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 1. Choose **EC2** from the list of **Common use cases** under** Choose a use case,** then choose **Next: Permissions**\.

-1. In the **Filter policies** box, enter AmazonEKSWorkerNodePolicy\.
+1. In the **Filter policies** box, enter `AmazonEKSWorkerNodePolicy`\.
 Check the box to the left of **AmazonEKSWorkerNodePolicy**\.

-1. In the **Filter policies** box, enter AmazonEKS\_CNI\_Policy\.
-Check the box to the left of **AmazonEKS\_CNI\_Policy**\.
-**Note**
-This policy must be attached to this role or to a role associated to the Kubernetes `aws-node` service account that is used for the Amazon EKS VPC CNI plugin\.
-We recommend assigning the policy to the role associated to the Kubernetes service account instead of assigning it to the node IAM role\.
-For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.

 1. In the **Filter policies** box, enter AmazonEC2ContainerRegistryReadOnly\.
 Check the box to the left of **AmazonEC2ContainerRegistryReadOnly**\.

+1. The **AmazonEKS\_CNI\_Policy** policy must be attached to either this role or to a different role that is mapped to the `aws-node` Kubernetes service account\.
+We recommend assigning the policy to the role associated to the Kubernetes service account instead of assigning it to this role\.
+For more information, see [Walkthrough: Updating the VPC CNI plugin to use IAM roles for service accounts](iam-roles-for-service-accounts-cni-walkthrough.md)\.

 1. Choose **Next: Tags**\.